Understanding The Settlement Process

 That being said, in some cases, litigation is the answer.

-When is Litigation the Answer to a Custody Dispute?
+When is Litigation the Answer to a Child Custody Dispute?

 An unreasonable parent may force you to file suit, or go to trial.
 Some parents alienate children against the other parent.
 Some parents have drug or alcohol problems, or are in bad relationships.
 In situations such as this, it is our responsibility to advise our Clients to go to trial and avoid entering an agreement that could jeopardize a child’s well being.